cosmos/cosmos-sdk/x/gov/spec/07_client.md

 ### Vote

-The `Vote` endpoint allows users to query...
+The `Vote` endpoint allows users to query a vote for a given proposal.

 ```bash
 cosmos.gov.v1beta1.Query/Vote